You are here:

 The Department for Education (DfE) does not provide specific guidance on whether staff can drink alcohol during Christmas lunches and then return to work, a representative explained to us.

-She said that the decision on whether to allow alcohol will be at the discretion of each headteacher and governing board, and that they must decide what is appropriate in the circumstances.
+The decision on whether to allow alcohol will be at the discretion of each headteacher and governing board, and you must decide what is appropriate in the circumstances.

-She also advised that headteachers in maintained schools should contact their local authority (LA) for further guidance on this topic.
+Headteachers in maintained schools should contact their local authority (LA) for further guidance on this matter.

 Schools have a duty of care to employees